Skip to content

 Strings and StringBuilders

 Strings are immutable sequences of characters, which means that once a String is created, it cannot be changed.
-Strings are useful to store text, and so they can be converted to Cell type to be used as message bodies.
+Strings are useful for storing text, so they can be converted to a Cell type to be used as message bodies.

 To use String literals directly, see: String literals.